catz24/ECS260-Project/README.md

 # Code-Related Metrics as Indicators of Sustainability

 ## Overview
-Identify the pattern cyclomatic and cognitive complexity, and project elements, such size, version control practice, code duplication, and number of contributors in ~200 projects.
+Identify the pattern of cyclomatic and cognitive complexity using project elements, such size, version control practice, code duplication, and number of contributors in ~200 projects.
 This is a course project for ECS 260 in UC Davis.

 ## Git-Sizer - Analyzing for Code Duplication
 - gitsizer_data.csv - Full data ran with gitsizer